-Scott Benfield has been a business writer and researcher since starting his firm in 2000.
+Scott Benfield has been a business writer and researcher since starting his firm.
 He has written regular columns for Supply House Times, TED Magazine, and Industrial Supply Magazine.
 In addition, he has done research-based business and technical writing for a variety of clients including: Epicor, Infor, Oracle, NAW, NAED, and Enable International, among others.
 His work centers around the digitization of B2B markets, technology, and executive response to the changing environment.
 He covers all levels of audiences from novice, to intermediate and advanced.
 He is accomplished in most managerial functions and his work is recognized across many of the four dozen vertical markets in Durable Goods B2B sectors.
 He is the author of six books, four of which are research-based, and all have been sold globally.

 Scott has a variety of business experiences from his two decades of consulting and prior work in management and executive positions with Fortune 250 companies and top North American distributors from which to draw.
 His ability to synthesize the needs of the client, develop effective written communication, and engage the audience gives him repeat business, over the years, from many of his clients.